Vivian Chow: Life and career

 Vivian Chow is the only child in her family.
 Her father died before her birth due to heart disease.
 She was brought up by her mother and grandmother.
 Chow graduated from St. Stephen's Church College and gained 6th grade in piano.

 Born and raised in Hong Kong, Chow entered the New Talent Singing Awards which held by TVB and Capital Artists in 1985.
 She began her singing and acting career by becoming the first runner-up at a freelance DJ competition held by RTHK in 1986.

 Sancity Record (1988–1991)

 In 1988, Chow was invited by TVB to hosted the TV music program Jade Solid Gold.
-Chow starred in her first movie Heart to Heart and was nominated for "Best New Performer" of Hong Kong Film Awards for her role in this movie.
+Chow starred in her first film Heart to Heart and was nominated for "Best New Performer" of Hong Kong Film Awards for her role in this film.
 Chow also joined Sancity Record in the same year and released her debut platinum single, "Vivian", which got a platinum award.

 Chow won "Best New Prospect Exceptional Award" of Top 10 Gold Songs Award in 1989.
-Later, she hosted the young-oriented current-affairs program "Modern Era" of RTHK Television with Joe Nieh.
+Later, she hosted the young-oriented current-affairs program Modern Era of RTHK Television with Joe Nieh.

 In 1990, Chow acted in her first TV drama The Hunter's Prey and released her first and second solo album Vivian and "情迷".